 BEFORE PERFORMING COMB ADJUSTMENT PROCEDURES, PLACE THE "SAFETY" IN THE ON SAFE POSITION.
-OPEN THE ACTION AND MAKE CERTAIN YOUR SHOTGUN IS COMPLETELY UNLOADED.
-KEEP THE MU77LES POINTED IN A SAFE DIRECTION.
+OPEN THE ACTION AND MAKE

+CERTAIN YOUR SHOTGUN IS COMPLETELY UNLOADED.
+KEEP THE MUZZLES POINTED IN A SAFE DIRECTION.
 FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH.

 The buttstock of some Cynergy shotguns feature a comb that can be adjusted for both cast and drop.
 These adjustments allow you to achieve a perfect fit of the stock against your face, and determines how correctly and consistently your dominant eye aligns with the sight plane along the barrel rib.
+Different adjustable comb systems have been offered.
+Use this section to find the comb on your shotgun and follow the instructions in that subsection to make adjustments.